Discover the historic Reims Cathedral © French Moments

 • The ones that frame the rose window portray Mary Magdalene on the right and Christ the Pilgrim on the left.

-• To the far left of the façade, the west facing statue shows St. John, while the north facing statue is of St. Thomas.
+• To the far left of the façade, the west-facing statue shows St. John, while the north-facing statue is of St. Thomas.

-• To the far right, St. Peter faces St. John while St. Paul faces St. Thomas.
+• To the far right, St. Peter faces St. John, while St. Paul faces St. Thomas.

 Third Level

 The upper level is called the Gallery of Kings.
-Here, niches house the statues of kings.
-The central area is dedicated to the baptism of Clovis.

 Fourth Level

-The two towers reach 81.5 metres high.
-They are built on a square base and are encircled by corner turrets, evoking the towers of Laon cathedral (which was a great inspiration to the architects of Reims cathedral).
-Louvers cover the openings.
+They are built on a square base and encircled by corner turrets, evoking the towers of Laon Cathedral (which inspired the architects of Reims Cathedral).

 The Western Portals